State of Oregon - Albany Linn

 Hannon Joseph, attorney at law

-Harper P C & Company general merchandise, forwarding and commission
+Harper P C & Company general merchandise, forwarding and

 Harris J L, stock dealer and butcher